-Employees are the most important asset of the Company.
-First-class professionals and management team are the guarantee of successful business, and we are, therefore eager to provide them with relevant training and encourage them to fully utilise their potential.
+Employees are the most important asset of the Company and are the guarantee of successful business, therefore, the Company is eager to provide them with relevant training and encourage them to fully utilise their potential.
 We subsidise our employees for their continuing education, and encourage employees to participate in various workshops and seminars according to their respective areas of interest and job description.